theorashid/HFC-Lyme-Disease/README.md

 ## How to Submit

-If you forked the repo, congratulations, you have already enetered the contest.
+If you forked the repo, congratulations, you have already entered the contest.
 We will run the [Forecast AggregatoR](https://github.com/SPHERE-PPL/Forecast-AggregatoR) the day following the close of the contest and your repo will be collated with the entries.

 If you did not fork the repo, please send an email to [contest\@sphere-ppl.org](mailto:contest@sphere-ppl.org){.email} with a link to your public github repo where your forecast and report are stored.
 These will then be collated with the other entries.